University College of the North

-University College of the North (UCN)—formerly Keewatin Community College—is a post-secondary institution located in Northern Manitoba, Canada, with two main campuses in The Pas and Thompson, respectively.
+University College of the North (UCN)—formerly Keewatin Community College—is a post-secondary institution located in Northern Manitoba, Canada, with two main campuses in The Pas and Thompson.
 UCN has a student body of approximately 2,400 annually and a staff of approximately 400.

 History

 Northern Manitoba Vocational Center, later named Keewatin Community College, was established in The Pas, Manitoba, in 1966.
 The school would go on to open a campus in Thompson in the early 1980s.

 On July 1, 2004, University College of the North was established with the passage of the University of the North Act in the Legislative Assembly of Manitoba, as the successor to Keewatin Community College.